palantir/gradle-docker/readme.md

 - `clean` (optional) a boolean argument which adds `--rm` to the `docker run` command to ensure that containers are cleaned up after running; defaults to `false`
 - `command` the command to run.
+- `arguments` additional arguments to be passed into the docker run command.
+   Please see https://docs.docker.com/engine/reference/run/ for possible values.

 Tasks
 -----